Dr Rajshri Roy

 POPLHLTH 206 : Life Cycle Nutrition

-This course provides students with a general background and introduction to the study of public health nutrition including an introduction to the nutrients, major nutritional issues across the lifecycle and the influence of the food environment.
+My lecture(s) focus on background and introduction to the study of public health nutrition particularly the influence of the food environment.

 POPLHLTH 306 : Health Promotion 2

-This course introduces health promotion from a political and global perspective.
+My lecture(s) focus on health promotion using food environment interventions from a political and global perspective.

 MEDSCI 101G: Environmental Threats to Human Health